Recipes with Paprika

 Spanish paprika:

-Most of the Spanish paprika varieties that are available in the U.S. are smoked, meaning they have been dried over a fire and then been ground into a powder.
+Most of the Spanish paprika varieties that are available in the U.S. are smoked.
+This means they have been dried over a fire and then been ground into a powder.
 Therefore, Spanish paprika adds not only flavor but also a great smokiness to dishes.

-The spiciness level of smoked paprika ranges from mild and sweet to hot and spicy, depending on the types of peppers that were used to make it.
+The spiciness level of smoked paprika ranges from mild and sweet to hot and spicy.

 Is smoked paprika the same as sweet paprika?